xnth97/Nova/README.md

 # Usage

+## Install

+`pod install nova`

 ## Basic

-Simply use `NovaRootViewController` or its subclass, set its `url` property to a local HTML resource or a remote website.
+Simply use `NovaRootViewController` or its subclass, and set its `url` property to a local HTML resource or a remote website.

 ## Navigation